mozilla/addons-server/docs/topics/development/static-files.md

 ### npm Dependencies

-We have a (complex) set of npm static assets that are built by the `compress_assets` management command.
-During development, these assets are served directly from the node_modules directory using a custom static finder.
+Static assets are built by `vite` and served by nginx.